-Racket-and Typed Racket (Tobin-Hochstadt et al. 2017) in particular-provides just the seed we need.
-It supports all the sophisticated constructs programmers have come to expect, including higher-order functions, mutable state, types, and parametricity, along with novel features like occurrence typing (Tobin-Hochstadt and Felleisen 2010).
-The rest of this section explains how our Lindenmayer system computational engine is nourished by these roots.
+Racket-and Typed Racket [Tobin-Hochstadt et al. 2017] in particular-provides the seed we need.
+It supports not only sophisticated constructs that programmers have come to expect, such as higher-order functions, mutable state, types, and parametricity, but also newly sprouted ones like occurrence typing [Tobin-Hochstadt and Felleisen 2010].
+The rest of this section explains how our Lindenmayer computational engine is nourished by these roots.